Echos

 Yesterday I looked into an abandoned house on the North Harbor.
 There were beer cans and cigarette trash littered around an old wood stove.
 A very glossy chipped red door was the portal to the kitchen.

 And then I saw a heap of feathers below one of the windows.
 I walked around and looked into the other windows.
-There were three of those corpse heaps under each window I could see.
+There were three of those feathered corpse heaps under each window I could see.
+It reminded me of some kind of curse a witch would make from the movie Willow (1988).

 Should I have a child?